kjs452/KennysOpenDSKY/README.md

 ### Persistent Data
 The file `./persist.txt` contains a simulated EEPROM storage and simulated RTC clock RAM.
 This allows the **curses simulator** to retain information between runs of the program.
+When this file does not exist then these memory areas are initialized to `0xFF`.

 ## DSKY Usage
 This section describes the general usage of the DSKY.
 The interface was modeled